equinor/res2df/docs/usage/grid.rst

 ----

-The grid module will extract static and dynamic cell properties from an Eclipse grid (from the binary output files from Eclipse).
+The grid module will extract static and dynamic cell properties from a grid (from the binary output files from reservoir simulators).
 Each row in a returned dataframe represents one cell.

 Typical usage